-Take a look at the world’s largest clothing retailer, Zara, who’s founder – perhaps coincidently – is now one of the world’s richest people.
+Take a look at the world’s largest clothing retailer, Zara, whose founder.
+Perhaps coincidently – is now one of the world’s richest people.
 How have they enjoyed this stellar growth?
 Part of the answer lies in their expansion into the East, most notably China.
 The Chinese population is vast – with an ever growing middle class, hungry to spend.
 To give some scale, within the next 15 years, the Chinese middle class is expected to top 800m people.
 In India, research suggests within a similar time frame, the middle class there will top 583m people!
 These are simply staggering numbers.

 So a slowdown in the West – be that Europe or the US – could this new demand take up the slack?

 One company that has come up on my radar is Starbucks.
-Far from being concerned of the slowdown in its home markets – the US and Europe, the refocused and re-invigorated business just had its best quarter EVER, earlier in the year.
+Far from being concerned about the slowdown in its home markets.
+The US and Europe, the refocused and re-invigorated business.
+Just had its best quarter EVER, earlier in the year.
 Sales of $3.2bn – up 15% would suggest its rethink has worked.
-A different approach locally, together with a broader product range plus a huge push into China has lifted the business substantially.
-Add to that, the company’s first opening in India and assuming there is a take up in those markets – all evidence would suggest there is, and Starbucks, like Zara will be sitting in a great position.
+A different approach locally, together with a broader product range.
+Plus a huge push into China has lifted the business substantially.
+Add to that, the company’s first opening in India and assuming there is a take up in those markets.
+All evidence would suggest there is, and Starbucks, like Zara will be sitting in a great position.

 However, as a trader and investor, is it simply the company’s expansion and potential growth which points to opportunity?
 The answer is likely no. How about the leveraged opportunity of the underlying commodities?
 What could happen to coffee prices, with another 1.3bn people on the planet enjoying a daily brew – and not just coffee, but the sugar (and its caramel latte shot derivates) that will also be going along for the ride.